Complete Guide to Dynamic Discounting

 - The “buyer-push” approach limits the potential cost savings for buyers

 A newer approach to dynamic discounting is a marketplace model.
-With the always-on marketplace, both price and timing are fully dynamic, but suppliers initiate an offer for a discount and control the rate of discount.
+With an always-on marketplace, both price and timing are fully dynamic, but suppliers initiate an offer for a discount and control the rate of discount.

-When suppliers can control the discount option, it becomes more affordable, and flexible than other cash flow options.
+When suppliers can control the discount option, it becomes more affordable and flexible than other cash flow options.

 This value creates a program that suppliers can rely on to run their business.